top of page

 Dynamic distribution group

 A dynamic distribution group uses recipient filters and conditions to periodically calculate the membership of the group.
-It’s a query based group unlike a dynamic group in Azure where we can integrate this with any of the attribute such as Office, City, Custom Attribute and add members to this group.
+It's a query-based group, unlike a dynamic group in Azure, where we can integrate this with any of the attributes such as Office, City, and Custom Attribute and add members to this group.

 Microsoft 365 group

-For email, the benefit of a Microsoft 365 group over traditional groups is: the email history of the group is preserved.
+For email, the benefit of a Microsoft 365 group over traditional groups is that the email history of the group is preserved.
 If a new user joins an old Microsoft 365 group, the entire email history of the group is available to them.

 Mail-enabled security group

-Like a distribution group, a mail-enabled security group provides a single point of contact for delivering email to the members of the group.
-However, a mail-enabled security group is also a security principal, which means you can assign permissions to the group that affect all group members who are also security principals (user mailboxes, mail users, other mail-enabled security groups, etc
+Like a distribution group, a mail-enabled security group provides a single point of contact for delivering emails to the members of the group.
+However, a mail-enabled security group is also a security principal, which means you can assign permissions to the group that affect all group members who are also security principals (user mailboxes, mail users, other mail-enabled security groups, etc.

 Mail contact